-You can easily earn United miles when you fly with one of United’s airline partners, whether through the Star Alliance or an independent partnership.
-Just add your MileagePlus number when you purchase your tickets.
+When you fly with one of United’s airline partners, you can earn United miles simply by adding your MileagePlus number when you purchase your tickets.

-The number of miles you earn will differ based on how you booked your partner flight.
+Just be aware of how you may earn miles differently depending on how you book the partner flight.
 If you bought your tickets from United, you’ll earn miles based on the fare and your MileagePlus status level.
 When you book a flight through a partner airline, you’ll earn miles according to the distance of your flight and your fare class.

 Other United Airlines partners

 In addition to airline partners, you can also transfer and earn United MileagePlus miles with hotel and rental car partners, as well as a few retailers.

 - World of Hyatt